 The Obama administration may be laying the groundwork to support such an initiative.
 First, the rumors are rampant that the President's nominee for FDA commissioner, Margaret Hamburg, and designee for principal deputy commissioner, Joshua Sharfstein, will split the commissioner's job.
-The talk is that Dr. Hamburg would take on food and Sharfstein would handle drugs, devices and the rest.
+The talk is that Dr. Hamburg would take on food, and Sharfstein would handle drugs, devices, and the rest.

-Second, the President has ordered the formation of a Food Safety Working Group, which is tasked with the job of better integrating food safety regulation.
+Second, the President has ordered the formation of a Food Safety Working Group, which is tasked with the job of better integrating food safety regulations.
 That could result not only in the unification of food safety authorities at the federal level, but also the usurpation of authority from state officials, which FDA relies upon to conduct food safety inspections and for which it was roundly criticized in the peanut debacle.

-What's the finale?
+What's the Finale?

 A recurring theme of the new administration is responsibility.
 The President has blamed the failure of the car industry on their lack of responsibility in developing energy efficient vehicles.
-He has blamed the financial crisis on Wall Street on greed, avarice and irresponsibility.
+He has blamed the financial crisis on Wall Street on greed, avarice, and irresponsibility.
 Indeed, even the President's proposed budget is called "A New Era of Responsibility."
 Obviously, the corner on responsibility is his.

 The likelihood that other industries, including the food industry, will escape the barb of irresponsibility is slim.
 Regardless of the job the food industry as a whole does in policing itself, it is already being castigated for the failures of a few.
-Given the current political climate, that means more regulation and possibly even the development of an adversarial relationship to replace the cooperative spirit that has long served the interests of industry, the agency and the American public.
+Given the current political climate, that means more regulation and possibly even the development of an adversarial relationship to replace the cooperative spirit that has long served the interests of industry, the agency, and the American public.

 With greater attention from the agency will also come greater attention from the press, and the reporting of further flimsy accusations about chemical additives or substances used in food or food packaging materials.
 Unless prepared, the consequences could be as devastating as they have been for users of BPA.

 So be ready.
-Ready with solid science that shows your products to be safe; ready with a public relations crew who knows how to answer the hard questions and defuse a situation before it gets out of control; and ready to point to staff at the FDA who can say that they have reviewed your data and found your product to be safe.
+Ready with solid science that shows your products to be safe; ready with a public relations crew who knows how to answer the hard questions and defuse a situation before it gets out of control; and ready to point to the staff at the FDA who can say that they have reviewed your data and found your product to be safe.